MelonKony/millmint/content/factbook/bulletin/alcohol.md

 * As such, Vekllei is an interesting case study in how the country attempts to encourage social behaviours more broadly.
 {{</note>}}

 {{<link/vekllei>}} people, like many others around the world, like to drink.
 As a feature of their society and its [social economy](/social-economy/), alcohol is free and available.
-They drink often and socially, and is an important lubricant of conversation and merryment around the country.
+They drink often and socially, and wine, beer and spirits are an important lubricant of conversation and merryment around the country.

-Like any product of pleasure, however, unrestricted availability poses a severe problem for their society.
+Like any product of pleasure, however, unrestricted availability poses a grave danger to the health of their society.
 The dangers are straightforward -- alcohol encourages all kinds of antisocial behaviours, and risks developing into chronic addiction that can ruin lives and destroy families.
 In this context, the tension between Vekllei's *laissez-faire* society and the common good are most pronounced, precisely because alcohol wears down the social norms that facilitate their close-knit and codependent way of life.

 The solution they practice is twofold: